remahini/ERP_MSCC/README.md

 Additionally, a repeated ANOVA measurement included to enhance the statistical analysis based on mean latency amplitude for the ERP of interest.

-Please add MST1.0 to MATLAB path to use functions provided by Andreas Trier Poulsen and cite the addressed researches in below as well:
+Please add MST1.0 to MATLAB path to use clustering functions provided by Andreas Trier Poulsen and cite the addressed researches in below as well:

 Download from: